API Integration

 Every outbound request Wonderblogs makes carries your Target Authentication Key in the header: Authorization: Bearer YOUR_KEY.
 Validate this token on your side to ensure only Wonderblogs can call your endpoints.

-You can manage this key in the API Keys > Target Authentication Key section on your site's Settings page.
+You can manage this key in the API Keys > Target Authentication Key section on your site's Settings page in the dashboard.

 Testing your integration